Operating Circuit Diagram

 The image below shows a Michelson Interferometer built entirely from parts available from Thorlabs.
 This application demonstrates the ease with which an optical system can be constructed using our lens tube, TR series post, and cage systems.

-The table contains a part list for the Michelson Interferometer with links to the pages that contain information about the individual parts.
+The table contains a part list for the Michelson Interferometer for use in the visible range.